mernst/uwisdom/Network.md

 that everything is there.
 If so, you are done!

 I don't have permission to edit the calendar event (in Google Calendar).
-I personally use this Chrome extension to make that the default
+I personally use this Chrome extension to make that the default:
 <https://chrome.google.com/webstore/detail/google-calendar-guests-mo/hjhicmeghjagaicbkmhmbbnibhbkcfdb?hl=en>

+To change the default guest permissions in Google Calendar:
+In the Settings menu, click Settings.
+Under General > Event Settings, choose Default guest permissions.

 Charlie Garrett's perferred C++ references:

-The C++ Standard Library by Josuttis
+* The C++ Standard Library by Josuttis
-C++ Templates by Vandevoorde, Josuttis and Gregor
+* C++ Templates by Vandevoorde, Josuttis and Gregor
-C++ for the Impatient by Overland
+* C++ for the Impatient by Overland

 Cloud credits for research from AWS and EC2, for experiments: